THERMOLOGYHOME

 The astronomer, Sir William Herschel, in Bath, England, discovered the existence of infrared radiation by trying to measure the heat of the separate colors of the rainbow spectrum cast on a table in a darkened room.
 He found the highest temperature to fall beyond the red end, which he reported to the Royal Society as Dark Heat in 1800.
 His son, Sir John Herschel, who was more interested in photography, managed to record the heating rays on the infra red side of red by creating an evaporograph image using carbon suspension in alcohol.
 He termed this image a thermogram.
 The foundation was laid for the advances that would come over a century later with the sophisticated thermal imaging devices that are used in military, industrial and medical applications.

-To receive updated material on thermal imaging
+LEARN MORE.
+Receive updated material on infrared thermal imaging.

 Contact Name